lastralab/HomeShh/README.md

 **Assumptions**

-The *HomeShh* embedded system will be installed in a single home that already has a security system, a doorbell, a phone and electricity installed.
+The *HomeShh* embedded system will be installed in a single home that already has a security system, a doorbell, a <a href="https://en.wikipedia.org/wiki/Telecommunications_device_for_the_deaf" target="_blank">textphone</a>(TTY or TDD) and electricity installed.

 # Demo
 - Yellow color means the light is ON but nothing is happening.<br>
-- Cyan color means a phone-call is happening.<br>
+- Cyan color means a textphone-call is happening.<br>
 - Red color is for Fire Alarm.<br>
 <br>
 <img width="100%" src="https://cloud.githubusercontent.com/assets/22894897/26525177/91887b0a-4325-11e7-9661-8c53bfa49b90.gif"/>